scizen9/SEDM-Docs/source/Pipeline.rst

 6. Place aperture on B target:
     * If A/B pair, find B object (negative: blue)
     * place red aperture on target
-    * adjust size with 'z' or 'x' keys (should be same size as A)
+    * adjust size, shape and orientation of aperture with keys (should be same as A)
     * left click when sized and placed

 .. figure:: PTF15drk_AperB.png